lescai-teaching/class-bsa-2021/13_varcall_alignment/alignment.md

 | samtools view -@ 8 -bhS -o disease.bam -
 ```

+At the end of both computation, we will have a **bam** file.

 ## Sort and index BAM files

+The alignments need first to be sorted (this also saves space on disk)

 ```{bash}
 samtools sort -o normal_sorted.bam normal.bam
 samtools sort -o disease_sorted.bam disease.bam
 ```

+and *indexed*: the index is very important, as it allows accessing to slices of the data by genomics coordinates.

 ```{bash}
 samtools index normal_sorted.bam